Mumbles Battery

+Construction of the battery began in 1859 and was completed by 1861 at a cost of £8,760.

 During the Second World War the defences of the Bristol Channel were increased significantly.
 In 1940 the two 4.7-inch guns were operated by soldiers from the 531st (Glamorgan) Coast Regiment, Royal Artillery.
 Well before the end of the war, as the German threat decreased, the battery was placed into care and maintenance.

-The battery was declared surplus to requirements in 1956 upon the dissolution of the UK’s coast artillery.
+The battery was declared surplus to requirements in 1956 upon the dissolution of the UK's coast artillery.
 The guns were dismounted and the battery disposed of.